alexhunsley/input-magazine-articles-extractor/README.md

 * P article in issue 50 has no name

-* one of thew machine code articles claims m/c is nice and easy, not like HLLs!
+* one of the machine code articles claims m/c is nice and easy, not like HLLs!

 * mc sprite routines were using the usual &FFEE usual printing routine – kind of pointless?